stackbit-projects/ultra-primrose-9dd8f/content/posts/danger-of-summary-metrics-correlated-variables.md

 layout: post
 thumb_img_path: images/intro.jpg
 content_img_path: images/intro.jpg
+excerpt: >-
-excerpt: X1 and X2 have super high correlation
+  "X1 and X2 have super high correlation, let's drop one of them for our modelling".
+Are really sure about that?
 ---
 ## Lorem ipsum